oscimp/amaranth_twstft/220706_TWSTFT/README.md

-All these results are obtained *after* oversampling by 3, making the parabolic fit of the correlation peak believe the sampling rate was 15 MHz (rather than the actual 5 MHz) and getting rid of the fitting artifacts exhibited by 11h45_OPranging.pdf and 1657098900_LTFBranging.pdf:
+All these results are obtained *after* oversampling by 3, making the parabolic fit of the correlation peak believe the sampling rate was 15 MHz (rather than the actual 5 MHz) and getting rid of the fitting artifacts exhibited by (11h45_OPranging.pdf) and (1657098900_LTFBranging.pdf).
+From top to bottom: LTFB ranging, LTFB emission received by OP, OP emission received by LTFB, OP ranging:

 <img src="tw_txLTFB_rxLTFB.png">
 <img src="tw_txLTFB_rxOP.png">